outsideris/slack-invite-automation/README.md

 - `SLACK_URL` : Your Slack team url (ex.: socketio.slack.com)
 - `SLACK_TOKEN` : Your access token for Slack. (see [Issue token](#issue-token))
 - `INVITE_TOKEN`: An optional security measure - if it is set, then that token will be required to get invited.
+- `RECAPTCHA_SITE`: An optional security measure - used to enable reCAPTCHA.
+- `RECAPTCHA_SECRET`: An optional security measure - used to enable reCAPTCHA.
 - `LOCALE`: Application language (currently `cs`, `de`, `en`, `es`, `fr`, `it`, `ja`, `ko`, `pl`, `pt`, `pt-BR`, `tr`, `zh-CN` and `zh-TW` available).

 **Sample**